 Layovers can be stressful.
 Whenever possible, I prefer nonstop flights, even if they’re a little more expensive.
 But sometimes the price difference is too big to justify, and sometimes it’s just not possible to get where you’re going without a connecting flight.
 So how do layovers work?
 What happens with your checked luggage on a layover?
 Do you have to go through customs and immigration if you’re only in the airport for a layover?
-Here’s some information about how layovers work to help make your journey a little less stressful.
+Here’s everything you need to know about layovers and how layovers work to help make your journey a little less stressful.

 How do boarding passes work with layovers?